 Then he collected a bevy of graduate degrees in theology, the arts, and English literature at the University of Chicago and the University of Illinois.
 He received his Ph.D. in English specializing in Joseph Conrad.
 He served as a university Lutheran chaplain, choir director, and English professor in Chicago, and as an academic dean at St. Joseph's University.

 Music is in his genes: Rolf has sung bass with the St. Olaf Choir and Philadelphia's Choral Arts Society.
 His two children are Juilliard graduates and professional musicians in New York City, doing classical music and jazz.

-Rolf can be heard on Saturdays from 6 am to 12 noon, and as a substitute host.
+Hear Rolf on Saturdays from 6 am to 12 noon, and as a substitute host.